 - Open the ArcMap document you used in the Set default attribute values for feature templates section.

-- Click the File menu and click Sign In to log in to ArcGIS Online.
+- Click the File menu and click Sign In to sign in to your ArcGIS organization.

 - Click the File menu, choose Share As, and click Service.